Courses | Full day | Public from NZ$560 per person | In-house from NZ$4800 per group | Clear, Concise, Compelling

-Note: This course is open to individuals in Wellington through Victoria University Professional and Executive Development.
+Note: This course is open to individuals through Victoria University of Wellington Professional and Executive Development.
 A condensed version of this course is also available as part of the Skills Essentials course.

 Why is this course essential?

 If restaurant kitchens were filled with untrained cooks, we would be forced to endure poor quality meals, frustrating delays, wasted ingredients, and inflated wage bills.
 Those who write as part of their jobs are professional writers, yet most are untrained.
 They can all produce documents, but not necessarily timely, cost-effective ones.
 In just one day, this course corrects this very common and very costly educational omission.